 Family-suitable apartments that are an affordable alternative to houses and units in popular areas, such as the Eastern Suburbs and the Northern Beaches, are likely to enjoy strong demand and material price increases.

-However, rental units in high supply areas, present a higher level of risk.
+However, newer rental units in high supply areas, present a higher level of risk.
 Irrespective of COVID-19, there are areas in Sydney that have experienced major unit oversupply in recent years.
 The risks associated with existing rental apartments has increased materially, particularly in SA4s that have a large concentration of young renters, such as City and Inner South, Inner South West and Inner West.
-Young renters are more vulnerable to the increasing unemployment and this is reflected in a sharp rise in vacancy rates not only in Sydney, but also across other CBDs in the country.
+Young renters can be more vulnerable to the increasing unemployment and this is reflected in a sharp rise in vacancy rates not only in Sydney, but also across other CBDs in the country.

 While buyer sentiment has improved substantially, the realisation of risks associated with high supply areas including price movements, constructions defects, and now high vacancy rates, make these properties, that are generally bought by investors, a high-risk endeavour.